Service is now available at our new Birkdale clinic!

 Trade workers, or “tradies,” are the backbone of industries like construction, carpentry, and HVAC (Heating, Ventilation, and Air Conditioning).
 Their jobs require physical strength, agility, and endurance, making them susceptible to a range of injuries.
 From lifting heavy materials to working in awkward positions, the demands of these roles can take a toll on the body.

-Common Trade worker injuries
+Common Trade Worker Injuries

 1. Back Injuries